Expression of forms in evolution.

 In my industrial design work I generally follow the concept of form follows function but in my clay work it’s reversed, form comes before function even though much of my clay work is functional.
 That’s why I call them forms in evolution, I’m looking for new shapes when I reversed the tried and true.
 I like to embellish the form and let the form speak to me, see how I feel about it, the function voice is in the distance.
 As a medium clay provides me that opportunity to search and have fun looking to solve these puzzles, I create vessels, objects and teapots that embody a dynamic, visual tension that expresses an intensely personal vision.
 The goal I set for myself is that my ceramic art work tells a story as a feeling.
-I want to communicate a sense of feeling; whether it’s exuberance, peace or intrigue and that it points to its next evolution.
+I want to communicate a sense of feeling; whether it’s exuberance, peace or whatever and that it points me to its next evolution.
 Evoking an emotional response from the viewer means I’ve achieved success.